California tax deadline: When are small business taxes due?

 - Partnerships – IRS Form 1065

-For many small businesses, including Sole Proprietorships, Single-Member LLCs, and C Corporations, the business tax deadline is April 18, 2023.
+For many small businesses, including Sole Proprietorships, Single-Member LLCs, and C Corporations, the business tax deadline is April 15.
 However, keep in mind that some small businesses have an earlier tax deadline.
 This includes S Corporations, Multi-Member LLCs, and Partnerships.
-So, if this is how you’re structured, you’ll need to finish filing your return earlier – March 15, 2023.
+So, if this is how you’re structured, you’ll need to finish filing your return by a different tax deadline – usually March 15.
 Generally, the California tax deadline for income tax aligns with the federal deadline.
+If the deadline falls on a weekend or holiday, it may shift to the next business day.

 If you found yourself needing additional time to file your income taxes when the California tax deadline came around, you may have filed a tax extension using IRS Form 7004.
-If this is the case, you have until October 16, 2023, to file your individual or corporate tax return.
+If this is the case, you have until October 15, to file your individual or corporate tax return.
+Again, if the tax extension deadline falls on a weekend or holiday, it pushes to the next business day.

 Quarterly tax deadlines for small businesses